If you are looking for individual certificate information, please visit the OSPI Certification website.

 - Have a certificated educator in Washington state review and sign.

 - Turn in the verification form (PDF) to your HR office for consideration for salary advancement AND record in OSPI e-certification for certificate renewal.

 Why PGPs?
 (Document) is a one-page flyer for educators on the PGP process.

 Only one PGP may be completed each year.
-PGPs for certificate renewal must be completed prior to June 30 of each year.
+PGPs are completed between July 1 of one year and June 30 of the next year.
 Completion includes having a certificated educator review, sign, and date the PGP template form.

 How many clock hours are Professional Growth Plans equivalent to?